LAST UPDATED: 3rd January 2023 by The Editorial Team

-Summary: Learn how to cover a flat roof, lay a felt roof, install gutter drips, fit the top sheet of felt and fit the verge edges.
+Summary: Step by step guide with video showing how to cover a flat roof, lay a felt roof, install gutter drips, fit the top sheet of felt and fit the verge edges.

 This project describes the traditional method of covering a flat roof using Bitumen-based roof felt.